Suzy Dietrich: Life and career

 Born Suzanne Bell in Toledo, Ohio, Dietrich met her husband, Charles 'Chuck' Dietrich in high-school.
 She began racing in regional Sports Car Club of America (SCCA) ladies' events in 1953, racing an MG TC.
 Many of her early successes came at races at the Cumberland Municipal Airport in Maryland; she finished second in the ladies race in July 1953 and 1954, before winning the race in 1955.
 She also enjoyed victories in preliminaries at Watkins Glen International and in SCCA Regional races at Dunkirk.
 In the SCCA National Sports Car Championship, her results were more modest, but she achieved a fifth-place finish at the 1961 SCCA National at Watkins Glen, racing a Porsche 356.

 She raced less frequently from 1962, but in 1966, she entered the 24 Hours of Daytona, driving a Sunbeam Alpine with Janet Guthrie and Donna Mae Mims.
-The trio finished 32nd and, along with another women's team in the race, became the first women's teams to finish an international-standard 24-hour race.
+The trio finished 32nd and, along with teammates in another Sunbeam (Smokey Drolet and Rosemary Smith; 30th overall), became the first women's teams to finish at the 24 Hours of Daytona.
 At the same race the following year, racing an ASA 411, Dietrich partnered Mims and the pair finished 24th.

 After her retirement from racing, she wrote for the Sandusky Register and remained active as an administrator within the Sports Car Club of America.
 She suffered a stroke, and later died, in 2015, aged 88.